digitalepidemiologylab/preprocess/README.md

 ```
 python main.py batch
 ```
+These individual batches can then be annotated with Crowdbreaks.

 ## Clean labels
+First, make sure to use the `sync` command to pull the latest annotation data from Crowdbreaks.
 Clean and merge annotation data based on a consensus and multiple filter options (saved to `data/4_labels_cleaned`).

+Example:
 ```
 python main.py clean_labels -s unanimous
 ```